 signed for John Lawless‘s Cardiff Devils.

 He enjoyed three highly successful seasons playing for the Welsh club, winning a host of trophies, including “The Treble” in his first season and scoring over three hundred goals in those three campaigns.

 He also tells us how Shannon Hope gave him his nickname of “Homey”, a name that still sticks with him today.

-Hilton reveals how, in the summer of 1995, he asked new Manchester Storm and former Devils boss, John Lawless to sign him, as he explains,
+In the summer of 1995, Hilton asked new Manchester Storm, former Devils boss, John Lawless to sign him, he explains;